 Stuart became Executive Director of SGR in 2003, having spent the previous five years volunteering on SGR's National Co-ordinating Committee.
-He is an author/editor of numerous SGR reports, including Soldiers in the Laboratory, Science and the Corporate Agenda, Offensive Insecurity, Shale Gas and Fracking: Examining the Evidence and UK Nuclear Weapons: A Catastrophe in the Making?
-He is also co-author of a book on the Kyoto Protocol, editor of the SGR Newsletter, and co-ordinator of SGR's ethical careers programme.
+He is an author/editor of numerous SGR reports, including The environmental impacts of the UK military sector; Under the radar: the carbon footprint of Europe's military sectors; Irresponsible science?
+How the fossil fuel and arms corporations finance professional engineering and science organisations; UK nuclear weapons: a catastrophe in the making?; Offensive insecurity: the role of science and technology in UK security strategies; Soldiers in the laboratory: military involvement in science and technology - and some alternatives; Science and the corporate agenda: the detrimental effects of commercial influence on science and technology; and Shale gas and fracking: examining the evidence.
+He is also co-author of a book on the Kyoto Protocol, and an editor of the Responsible Science journal.
 He has also authored numerous popular science articles and academic papers, and given lectures and presentations to a wide range of audiences.

 Dr Jan Maskell works as a self-employed Chartered Psychologist and is a registered Occupational Psychologist, helping individuals at work, teams and organisations to achieve their potential.
 She has worked across all sectors and is currently focusing on not-for-profit and ethical organisations through her consultancy.
 Her work has included: policy development; designing and delivering assessment and development centres; facilitating events; training; management development and coaching; and she teaches part time at a university on postgraduate programmes.
 Jan has an MA in training and development, an MSc in occupational psychology and her PhD was in educational research.

 Jan's early career was in building design and architecture and she worked on several projects including new Crown and County Courts at Oxford, Leeds and Wood Green.
-Jan is a resident and member of Lancaster Cohousing, an eco-housing project.
 She is Chair of the Going Green Working Group which is part of the British Psychological Society's Division of Occupational Psychology that investigates the psychology of environmentally sustainable behaviour in the workplace.

 Alasdair Beal is a chartered civil and structural engineer, working for consulting engineers in Leeds.